RBMHTechnology/eventuate/README.md

 Eventuate
 =========

+Please note: This project is in **maintenance mode**.
+Only critical bugs will be fixed, but there is no more feature development!

 Eventuate is a toolkit for building applications composed of event-driven and event-sourced services that communicate via causally ordered event streams.
 Services can either be co-located on a single node or distributed up to global scale.
 Services can also be replicated with causal consistency and remain available for writes during network partitions.
 Eventuate has a [Java](http://www.oracle.com/technetwork/java/javase/overview/index.html) and [Scala](http://www.scala-lang.org/) API, is written in Scala and built on top of [Akka](http://akka.io), a toolkit for building highly concurrent, distributed, and resilient message-driven applications on the JVM.
 Eventuate

 - provides abstractions for building stateful event-sourced services, persistent and in-memory query databases and event processing pipelines